BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Running Belt

-This is an inexpensive and very handy way to protect your phone while hiking and sight seeing.
-So often you are getting it out to take a picture and it’s either packed away in a backpack or purse, or in a pocket just waiting to fall out and get damaged.
-When your phone is in a running belt, it is so easy to access but nice and safe as well.
+This is an inexpensive and very handy way to protect your phone while hiking and sightseeing.
+So often, you get your phone out to take a picture, and it’s either packed away in a backpack or purse or in a pocket, just waiting to fall out and get damaged.
+When your phone is in a running belt, it is easy to access but nice and safe as well.
 The one I use I got when I completed a half marathon in my swag bag but this one from Amazon looks like a good bet.
 Plus it has a couple of extra pockets for keys, chapstick, etc.

 Liquid Water Enhancer

 This is the secret sauce right here.
 Pick up this MiO Energy Black Cherry Liquid Water Enhancer Drink Mix from Amazon or your local grocery store to throw in your pack.
 It’s yummy but what I love about it most are the B vitamins and the caffeine.
 It’s not so much that it makes you jittery but enough to give you that extra boost of energy to finish that long drive on your road trip or that last mile of your hike.
-Plus its one $2-$3 dollars.
+Plus it’s only a few bucks!

 Full Brimmed Hat

-Jason Aldeen Georgia Boy Hat– Keep the sun away, stay cool, and look good in this straw cowboy hat.
-Cheryl bought this for Matt for Father’s Day and it’s the perfect hat for exploring the West!
-A wide brimmed hat is a must for exploring sunny parks like Zion and the Grand Canyon.
+Jason Aldeen Georgia Boy Hat—This straw cowboy hat keeps the sun away, keeps you cool, and looks good.
+I bought it for Matt for Father’s Day, and it’s the perfect hat for exploring the West!
+A wide-brimmed hat is a must for exploring sunny parks like Zion and the Grand Canyon.

-If you have a new born to a four year old, you need this!
-I owned a couple of cheep baby carriers before I cracked and spent the money on my Ergo.
-I can not endorse this product enough.
-For some crazy reason, having 4 kids under the age of 7 never slowed Matt and I down from seeing the Rockies.
-We just packed those little ones along.
-We bought a second one with our second kid and the Ergo made hiking and sight-seeing doable.
+If you have a newborn up to a four-year-old, you need this!
+We owned a couple of cheap baby carriers before I cracked and spent the money on my Ergo.
+I can not recommend this product enough.
+It enabled us to keep exploring even though we had 4 kids under the age of 7!

 Here are some of my favorite things about the Ergo.

-• Carry’s in all positions: inward, front outward, side on hip, and back carry.
+• Carry in all positions: inward, front-outward, side on hip, and back carry.

 • Comfy weight distribution for baby.
 Their weight is on their little bottom, not their crotch.

 • Comfy weight distribution for the adult.
-Baby’s weight is mostly on hips, with some on shoulders and chest strap.
+Baby’s weight is mostly on hips, with some on shoulders and chest straps.

 • Machine washable